-These refund claims can be filed electronically.
-For details, obtain a copy of the Homestead Claim and Property Tax Relief Claim Booklet.
+These claims can be filed electronically.
+Refer to the K-40H and K-40PT instructions on our web site for details.
 The Homestead Refund program offers a property tax rebate of up to \$700 for homeowners and renters.
-To qualify, the claimant must be a Kansas resident (residing in Kansas the entire year) whose 2010 household income was \$30,800 or less, and who is over 55 years old, or is blind or disabled, or has a dependent child under 18 who lived with them all year.
+To qualify, the claimant must be a Kansas resident (residing in Kansas the entire year) whose 2011 household income was \$31,200 or less, and who is over 55 years old, or is blind or disabled, or has a dependent child under 18 who lived with them all year.
 "Household income" is generally the total of all taxable and nontaxable income received by all household members.
 This refund is claimed on Kansas Form K-40H, Kansas Homestead Claim.

-A property tax refund for homeowners, 65 years of age or older with household income of \$17,500 or less, is also available on Form K-40PT.
-The refund is 45% of the property taxes paid.
+A property tax refund for homeowners, 65 years of age or older with household income of \$17,700 or less, is also available on Form K-40PT.
+The refund is 75% of the property taxes paid.
 Claimants who receive this property tax refund cannot claim a Homestead refund.